 - What exactly is the objective of you getting the policy?
 Does it make sense to get an ILP or to get an individual insurance and invest the rest on your own?

 - Some agents may come forward and show you charts like the one below, to show the profitability of the life insurer that they represent.
 Do note that the percentage is not a full representation of what the consumers will get.
-Percentage like this excludes management fee and administration fee which can add up to a huge amount.
+Percentage of this excludes management fee and administration fee which can add up to a huge amount.

 - If you are unsure of some of the investment products available and their possible returns, read this article here.
 Also, always read the fine print of your policy and keep a lookout for charges and fees.